naxxatra/matplotlib-tutorial/README.md

 # matplotlib-tutorial
-Tutotail for matplotlib using Indian states forest data
+Tutorial for matplotlib using Indian states forest data